GaurangDangayach/LLM/README.md

 4. In the text box, add the editable (public access) link of the Response Sheet.
 5. Type your question and click on Submit to get the answer.

-_**Note:** I am currently facing a bug in the code in using Google Sheets API and I am trying to resolve it._
+_**Note:** I am currently facing a bug in the code in using Google Sheets API because of which the code is not running._